 The eligibility requirements for a visa renewal application will depend on the category of visa that you currently hold under the UK points-based system, and whether or not you continue to fulfil the requirements of that visa category.

-For example, to qualify for an extension of a Tier 2 (General) visa as a skilled worker from outside the EEA, you must have permission to enter or stay on a Tier 2 (General) visa and still be present in the UK.
+For example, to qualify for an extension of a Skilled Worker visa, you must have permission to enter or stay on a Skilled Worker visa and still be present in the UK.